-Scientists at the FDA performed long-term safety studies and found that mice who ate GM corn over a long period of time had fewer and smaller babies.
-In the U.K., soy allergies increased by 50% after the GM version was introduced.
+Scientists at the FDA performed long-term safety studies and found that mice ingesting GM corn over a long period of time had fewer and smaller babies.
+In the UK, soy allergies increased by 50% when the GM version of soy was introduced.
 Studies also found that GM foods caused lesions on organs and even changed enzyme levels in the liver and pancreas.
 How, then, do we go about avoiding GMOs?

 Tips For Avoiding GMOs

-Here are tips that I’ve found helpful to keep GM foods out of my diet, according to the Center for Food Safety:
+Here are some helpful tips to keep GM foods out of your diet:

-- Look for “non-GMO” labels: When companies opt to label their products as “non-GMO” or “Made Without Genetically Modified Ingredients,” it can be easy to tell what’s good to buy and what isn’t.
-However, “at risk” ingredients are only labeled on some products.
+- Look for “non-GMO” labels: When companies opt to label their products as “non-GMO” or “Made Without Genetically Modified Ingredients,” it’s easy to avoid certain foods.
+Only some products label “at risk” ingredients, though.
 Choose brands that openly advertise that they are “non-GMO,” such as Pop Art Snacks, featured in our Ecocentric Mom December 2016 Boxes.

-- Stay away from at-risk ingredients: The Big Five are the worst culprits and include corn, beet sugar, soy, canola and cotton.
-These are frequently used in processed food and can also include derivatives such as corn flour, corn oil, starch, gluten and syrup.
+- Stay away from at-risk ingredients: The Big Five are the worst culprits and are as follows: corn, beet sugar, soy, canola and cotton.
+These include derivatives such as corn flour, corn oil, starch, gluten and syrup.
 Canola oil, cottonseed oil, and soy flour are also derivatives of at-risk ingredients.
 Many of these additives are frequently found in processed foods.

 - Avoid aspartame: Aspartame is derived from GM products.
 It is found in more than 6,000 products including candy, desserts, yogurt, sugar packages and soda.
 Aspartame can also be found in some pharmacy products such as sugar-free cough drops and vitamins.